Cashews, Not Really a Nut

 Cashew nut fruits growing on tree

-Cashews are not really nuts in the true sense, but rather a drupe seed.
-They grow on fruit producing trees which produce a ‘false fruit’ known as the cashew apple.
+Cashews grow on the cashew tree (genus Anacardium Anacardium) a tropical evergreen tree native to South America.
+The tree produces a “false fruit” known as the cashew apple.
 The fruit resembles a small bell pepper being yellow to red in color.
 At the base of the fruit is a kidney-bean-shaped hard shell with a single seed inside–the cashew nut.

 Cashews are gown in many parts of the world with origin in Brazil.
 However, Vietnam is the largest producer of cashew nuts followed by India; cashews are a valuable agricultural commodity for both counties.
 The cashew nut industry in these countries (and other producing countries) provide vital year-round employment to millions of people, especially women.
 Extracting the nut from its shell is labor intense and requires a skilled workforce of which 90% are women who are paid meager wages.